Transgender asylum seekers: Asylum outcomes

-Legal issues and Political Debate in the United States
+Legal issues and political debate in the United States

 Since 2000, the United States has recognized transgender asylum seekers as a social group that deserves protection on the basis of gender identity.
 The lack of employment opportunities in their home countries, as a result of their transgender identity, sometimes means that transgender refugees were forced into prostitution as a means of survival.
 Despite the country's recognition of transgender asylum seekers, transgender refugees are sometimes disqualified under the United States' criminalization of prostitution, even if they are not engaged in criminal activity.

 The United States' requirement that transgender refugees prove their identity also disadvantages them in the refugee process as many refugees are unable to begin transitioning until arriving in the United States.
 Transgender asylum seekers are not given a voice or agency during the asylum process.
-For instance, the Biden-Harris Administration created stricter requirements for asylum proceedings which adversely impacted transgender migrants from Central and South America in 2021.
-The administration re-implemented President Donald J. Trump's orders, specifically Migrant Protection Protocols known as "Remain in Mexico" policy which required migrants and asylum seekers from Latin America to remain in Mexico while their asylum proceedings were being processed, specifically asylum seekers who were not Mexican nationals in 2019.
+For instance, the Biden-Harris administration created stricter requirements for asylum proceedings which adversely impacted transgender migrants from Central and South America in 2021.
+The administration re-implemented President Donald Trump's orders, specifically Migrant Protection Protocols known as "Remain in Mexico" policy which required migrants and asylum seekers from Latin America to remain in Mexico while their asylum proceedings were being processed, specifically asylum seekers who were not Mexican nationals in 2019.
 Asylum seekers had their "pending" cases cancelled shortly after Trump's policy was implemented.
-The "Remain in Mexico" policy adversely impacted transgender migrants and asylum seekers in Mexico as they were required to remain in encampments following their "credible fear" interview which occurs prior to meeting an immigration judge.Questions and Answers: Credible Fear Screening | USCIS Transgender migrants are asked to "prove" their transition, gender identity, and sexuality during this interview.
-Throughout the COVID-19 Pandemic, many hearings were cancelled or rescheduled causing migrants to stay in Mexico for extended time periods which impacted 850,000 immigration cases from being presented in front of a judge.
+The "Remain in Mexico" policy adversely impacted transgender migrants and asylum seekers in Mexico as they were required to remain in encampments following their "credible fear" interview which occurs prior to meeting an immigration judge.
+Transgender migrants are asked to "prove" their transition, gender identity, and sexuality during this interview.
+Throughout the COVID-19 pandemic, many hearings were cancelled or rescheduled causing migrants to stay in Mexico for extended time periods which impacted 850,000 immigration cases from being presented in front of a judge.

 Some U.S. political activists have sought to improve conditions for transgender asylum seekers.
-In January 2025, President Donald J. Trump issued a mandate into law which specified that the federal government only recognizes two genders either male or female.
+In January 2025, President Donald Trump issued Executive Order mandate into law which specified that the federal government only recognizes two genders, either male or female.
 As a result, documents utilized during asylum legal proceedings can no longer protect transgender people from discrimination.

-Support & Legal Organizations Serving Transgender Asylum Seekers in the United States
+Support and legal organizations serving transgender asylum seekers in the United States

-In the US, there are many organizations available to support transgender individuals following the experience of gender-based discrimination in their home countries.
+In the U.S., there are many organizations available to support transgender individuals following the experience of gender-based discrimination in their home countries.
 Many provide free legal services and consultations through their website.